Eugene32/Team-Profile-Generator/README.md

 ### Installation:
 - Fork or copy the whole directory.
-- Change to directory where index.js is located.
+- Under console, command prompt, or terminal, change to directory where index.js is located.
 - Type 'npm i'.
 - Type 'node index.js' to start.